codecventer/React-Covid-App/README.md

 This React.js app showcases information regarding the Covid-19 pandemic.
 As default, it displays the number of global confirmed cases, recoveries and deaths.
 Users are able to pick countries as well and view their respective statistics.

-View my app here: https://christiaan-venter-covid-tracker.netlify.app
+View my app on Netlify: https://christiaan-venter-covid-tracker.netlify.app

 # What I Learned